We’re diving in to five popular Smart Bidding strategies and when to use (or avoid) them for the best results.

 When to use it:

-When to avoid it: If you do not track or assign values to your conversions, this strategy won’t work for you.
+When to avoid it: If you do not track or assign values to your conversions.

 Choosing the right Smart Bidding strategy in Google Ads is crucial for achieving your campaign goals.
 Whether you’re focused on controlling costs, maximizing revenue, or driving traffic, Google Ads’ Smart Bidding options provide a range of automated solutions to fit your needs.